aavalerin/4x4-Keypad-Reader-on-a-Xilinx-Artix-7-FPGA/README.md

 # Generate Bitstream
-If you have a Basys 3 and a keyboard with pull-down resistors on its rows, you can directly generate a bitstream using the .xcd file named "constraintsKeyReader.xcd."
-Simply ensure that you use the Pmod B pins on the board (refer to the FPGA manual for details) and follow this schematic:
+If you have a Basys 3 board and a keypad with pull-down resistors on its rows, you can directly generate a bitstream using the "constraintsKeyReader.xcd" file.
+Just make sure to use the Pmod B pins on the board (check the FPGA manual for details) and follow this table/schematic:

 |row [0] / A14 | 1 | 2 | 3 | A |
 |---|---|---|---|---|